arnav-jain1/Fall_2023/388/notes/!all_lecs.md

 ## Evaluate Address
     Only for memory address instructions like LOAD
-    For LD, extends bits and adds to PC
+    For LD, extends bits and adds to PC to determine what address is needed

 ## FETCH OPERANDS
     Get source operands to process instruction